Chapter 5.40

 a.
 Any licensee who, in good faith, makes a report pursuant to this section shall have immunity from any liability, civil or criminal, that might otherwise be incurred or imposed with respect to the making of such report, and shall have the same immunity with respect to participation in any judicial proceeding resulting from such report.

 E. Quarantine of Animals Suspected of Having Rabies.
 Animals suspected of having rabies or having bitten any person or animal and having an uncertain vaccination status shall be impounded in solitary confinement and kept under observation for a period of 10 days.
-An attempt shall be made by the animal control officer to discover whether the animal has been vaccinated against rabies.
+An attempt shall be made by the authorized city official to discover whether the animal has been vaccinated against rabies.
 If it is found that the animal has not been effectively vaccinated or there is any doubt whether the animal has in fact been vaccinated, then it shall be vaccinated on the last day of the observation period.
 The municipality may cause any animal which has rabies to be destroyed humanely and an autopsy performed.
 All expenses in connection with the provisions of this subsection shall be borne by the owner of the animal.

 5.40.040 Animal treatment.